AliciaDhm/Classification-Machine-Learning/README.md

 Kaggle Classification Project (ADML)

-This repository contains our work for a Kaggle-style classification competition (Master économétrie et statistiques).
+This repository contains our work for a Kaggle classification competition (Master économétrie et statistiques).
 It includes the complete experimentation notebook (preprocessing, feature engineering, model training, evaluation) and the final submission file generated from the best model.

 ## Objective
 - Build and evaluate machine learning models for a classification task